cmcntsh/PoWeRWritingGradStudents/README.md

     6. Is the paragraph issue in the first one to three sentences of the paragraph?
     7. Does the paragraph have a point?
 Is it articulated in the correct place?

-## Analysis Techniques
+## Manual Writing Analysis Techniques

+Automated writing tools have come a long way, but they're still not a complete replacement for your most powerful writing tool - your own ability to craft what you intend to say.
 Train your brain to recognize and produce good writing.
 The rest of the tools listed in this guide will be of limited use if you don't have good analytical skills.

 ### Reader Expectation Approach to Writing